-CPU models execution speed.
-Intuitively, a deployment component with twice the number of CPU resources will execute twice as fast.
-In an ABS model, not all statements consume CPU resources while executing - CPU resources are consumed when execution in the current process reaches a statement that is annotated with a Cost annotation.
+The Speed dynamic resource type models execution speed.
+Intuitively, a deployment component with twice the number of CPU (speed) resources will execute twice as fast.
+In an ABS model, not all parts of a model consume CPU while executing - speed resources are consumed when execution in the current process reaches a statement that is annotated with a Cost annotation.
 This aligns with the observation that most CPU time will be spent at certain hotspots in a program; an example of this technique is presented in [4].
+The advantage of explicit annotations is that, similar to running untimed models in Real-Time ABS, all un-annotated or partially annotated ABS models are valid and well-behaved under resource simulations.